 Oychir, an artist from Hong Kong, graduated in Hong Kong Art School Higher Diploma in Fine Art, love to create on paper with literature and history theme.
 Oychir has received World Illustration Awards、Hiii Illustration International Competition and Asia Illustration Annual Awards, novel awards from Hong Kong Literature Season Awards(2nd place) and Youth Literature Awards(Merit Award).
 At the same year, she has represented Hong Kong to join the the “Unknown Asia” in Osaka, and interviewed by “Bijutsutecho” during the time.

 Chow Tsz Yiu 周芷瑤

 Chow Tsz Yiu, Yo born in Hong Kong, she has been wishing to be a fisher, athlete, janitor, and renovation worker when she was young.
 She is glad to imitate stones and climb trees in her childhood.
 She received her Higher Diploma in Fine Art at Hong Kong Art School in 2018, majored in Sculpture.
 After graduation, she continues her practice which focuses on the aesthetic of nature and human body structure.
 She completed the Jockey Club ICH+ Innovative Heritage Education Programme – Pass it On @ Tertiary program in 2020 and keeps inheriting Hong Kong Paper-crafting technique.
-In her recent works, she is exploring the relationship between traditional and contemporary sculpture.
+In her UPCOMING works, she is exploring the relationship between traditional and contemporary sculpture.